-It was originally built at an estimated cost of $1.8bn by Wyeth, which was formerly known as American Home Products (AHP).
+The biotechnology campus was originally built at an estimated cost of $1.8bn by Wyeth, which was formerly known as American Home Products (AHP).
 The facility became part of Pfizer’s assets in October 2009 when it acquired Wyeth.

-The facility is strategically located, as Ireland is a prime location for pharmaceutical investments in Europe.
+The multiproduct biopharmaceutical campus is located at the 90-acre Grange Castle International Business Park in Clondalkin, Ireland.
+It is strategically located as Ireland is a prime location for pharmaceutical investments in Europe.

-Phases of expansion at Pfizer’s Dublin-based biotechnology campus
+Pfizer’s biotechnology campus details

-Pfizer announced a $200m (€145m) expansion of the facility in September 2011.
-Work will include the construction of Suite 2 and Suite 4, which were expected to be operational by Q3 2012.
-The expansion will add 4,263m2 building space.
+Pfizer announced a €145m ($200m) expansion of the facility in September 2011.
+Works included the construction of Suites Two and Four, adding 4,263m2 of building space.

 Manufacturing and drug development

 The drug development unit moves products from the research pipeline to commercial-scale manufacturing.
 It coordinates and validates technologies and procedures required to take drug substances into full production.

-Construction required more than 15,000t of structural steel, 160,000ft of process piping, 2,400 items of equipment, 7,587 engineering drawings and 1,200 specific validation protocols.
+Construction required more than 15,000t of structural steel, 160,000ft of process piping, 2,400 items of equipment, 7,587 engineering drawings, and 1,200 specific validation protocols.